 - develop and deliver programs identified within each of the six Regional Action Plans, as produced by the ISPARC Regional Committees

 For more information, visit Indigenous Sport, Physical Activity and Recreation Council.

 Sport and recreation facilities are generally funded locally, primarily through user fees and local government taxes.

 Gaming grants (available through the Community Gaming Program may be used up in a capital project that has a total cost of $20,000 or less and is essential to the delivery of an approved program.
 Sports can apply during the Sport Group application period (February 1 to May 31 annually).
 For more information or to apply go to the gaming website.

-From time to time, sport and recreation facilities are eligible under a number of infrastructure programs administered by the Ministry of Community, Sport and Cultural Development.
-Please visit infrastructure grants As well, the Ministry of Transportation and Infrastructure has funding for cycling-related infrastructure through programs such as Bike BC.
+From time to time, sport and recreation facilities are eligible under a number of infrastructure programs.
+Please visit infrastructure grants.
+As well, there is funding for cycling-related infrastructure through programs such as Bike BC.